PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter01/Chapter01_Example04_Yocto_Customized_Layer/README.md

 Analyze the commands written in the `.sh` files.

+You can build only the customized app by running `bitbake example_app` from `poky/build` folder.

 Change `step12_build_the_image.sh` by replacing `core-image-minimal` with `core-image-base`, `core-image-container` or `core-image-dev` to experience different set ups.

 Check Yocto documentation system requirements to ensure that your environment is elegible and correctly set up.